 Can you get benefits from workers’ compensation and from long term disability?
 In many cases, the answer is yes.
 But, that is just the first question you should ask.

 Long term disability may affect your workers’ compensation benefits.
 Workers’ Compensation may affect your long term disability benefits.
 Let me talk some about how these two benefits interact starting with your disability insurance policy.

 How do I know what I should receive?

-The insurance policy will define your benefits.
-You will want to get a copy of the policy so that you can understand how it will work.
+The long term disability insurance policy will define when you are entitled to benefits and what benefits you are entitled to receive.
+You will want to get a copy of the policy so that you have it for your records and can understand how it will work.